 Secondly, when we do consume a more natural diet, low in sugars and carbs and high in fats, fatty acids are converted into ketones, which cells also love using as an energy source, particularly the brain.
 In fact, the brain’s preferred energy source is a mixture of glucose and ketones.
 A brain running on glucose alone is running sub-optimally!

 There is only one situation where we will NOT get glucose to our brain.
 And that is when we eat too much sugar!
-Eventually, we become insulin resistant, which means we can no longer get glucose to the cells where we need it, including our brain.
-Our brain cells die, which means we then have Alzheimer’s.
+Eventually, once insulin resistance is bad enough, it is increases our risk of no longer being able to supply glucose to brain cells and they can start to die (Alzheimer’s).
+This is why Alzheimer’s is now often referred to as Type 3 diabetes.

 Sugar is in no way an essential part of our diet.